-Building upon our data analysis expertise, we will continue to develop analytical tools to support the expansion of the contract portfolio and service the management information needs of our procurement community.
+Building upon our data analysis expertise, and employing appropriate digital technologies, we will continue to develop analytical tools for our own use to support the expansion of the contract portfolio and service the management information needs of our procurement community.

-We will continue to develop and share innovative tools and solutions to support effective commercial development across the sector; for example, the Cost of Care Calculator which supports price negotiations for social care services, and Indexation Modelling which tracks market influences on the cost of goods and services.
+We will continue to develop and share innovative tools and solutions to support commercial development across the sector; for example, the Cost of Care Calculator which supports price negotiations for social care services, and Indexation Modelling which tracks market influences on the cost of goods and services.

-We will continue to undertake market analysis in line with our community's needs and to support effective options appraisal and decision making on the pursuit of new service offerings.
-We will identify appropriate opportunities to use our market knowledge and insight to influence policy.
+We will continue to undertake market analysis in line with our community's needs and to support effective options appraisal and decision making in the pursuit of new service offerings.
+We will identify appropriate opportunities to use our market knowledge and insight to influence policy, and share information which can help councils plan future service delivery.